 And when I got home Ralph asked me for the full story of what had happened, when I was finally able to break down and cry.

 Because you know, don’t you, what it was that scared me so much?
 It wasn’t that Nels was hurt and frightened.
-It was that I almost hurt and frightened him so much more before I came to my senses.
+It was that I almost let someone hurt and frighten him so much more before I came to my senses.

 My husband respected me enough to confirm I’d let our children down today.
 I appreciate his honesty more than I can say.
 But then he told me something I hadn’t thought about.
 He told me I had created conditions that allowed them both to stand up today.
-Phoenix had autonomously selected her treatment today – knowing what her treatment would be – and on the drive home she crossly expressed annoyance at the Sheet of Lies(TM) (which made me smile).
-And then Ralph said, “Nels stood up to a a roomful of highly trained and educated medical professionals who’d drugged him and tried to force him to do something he didn’t want to do.”
+Phoenix had autonomously agreed to treatment today – knowing what the treatment would be – and on the drive home crossly expressed annoyance at the Sheet of Lies(TM) – which made me smile.
+And then Ralph said, “Nels stood up to a a roomful of highly trained and educated medical professionals who’d drugged him and tried to force him to do something he didn’t want to do.“

-Or as Steve said only a few hours before, in appreciation as we climbed alongside the roaring falls: “Nels, that is pretty punk rock!”
+Or as S. said only a few hours before, in appreciation as we climbed alongside the roaring falls: “Nels, that is pretty punk rock!”